-2.1.2 Physical adaptation.
+2.1.2.
+Physical adaptation.

-No physical adaptation is being used within the meteograms generation application.
+Physical adaptation is being used within the meteograms generation application.
 Routines selecting for each geographical site the most likely point among nearest grid points, make use of land/sea mask and elevation comparisons.
-No correction at all is being performed once the grid point has been chosen.
+Correction at all is being performed once the grid point has been chosen on the base of geophysical properties of the site.

-2.1.3 Post-processing products and derived fields.
+2.1.3.
+Post-processing products and derived fields.

 Thousands of meteograms are routinely produced over geographical sites within the 80°N-60°S area.
 At present meteograms are being produced in PNG graphical format and in text mode every 6 hours for the medium range (up to T+72H stepping in time) and every 12 hours for the long range (T+72H to T+168H stepping in time).
-Meteograms are produced targeting to a general purpose use and for this reason the weather parameters included are 2m temperature, 2m humidity, mean sea level pressure, total-high-medium-low cloud cover, convective precipitation, grid scale precipitation and 10 m wind.
+Meteograms are produced targeting to a general purpose use and for this reason the weather parameters included are numerous; among them: 2m temperature, 2m humidity, mean sea level pressure, total-high-medium-low cloud cover, convective precipitation, grid scale precipitation and 10 m wind.

 Based on the ECMWF models output, several derived parameters are routinely calculated as well.
-Using the deterministic operational model forecasts, the derived fields produced are:
+Using the deterministic operational model forecasts, the derived fields produced are for example: